basho/riak-go-client/CONTRIBUTING.md

 ### An honest disclaimer

 Due to our obsession with stability and our rich ecosystem of users, community updates on this repo may take a little longer to review.
 The most helpful way to contribute is by reporting your experience through issues.
 Issues may not be updated while we review internally, but they're still incredibly appreciated.

-Thank you for being part of the community!
-We love you for it.
+Thank you for being part of the community.

 ## How-to contribute to the Go client